petermrrsh/cal_poly_server_compile/README.md

 ## Usage

-Edit 'user' and 'password' in run_on_server.sh
+Edit 'user' and 'password' in run_on_server.sh to your cal poly username and password (don't commit this)

 $ chmod +x run_on_server.sh